 Nearly one-hundred years ago, 500 million people around the world were infected by influenza (H1N1) and between 50 and 100 million people died (today, we do have a vaccine for that).
 In the 1940s and 1950s, polio disabled more than half-a-million people a year.
 Today, we not only have a vaccine for that, but polio is nearly eradicated: last year only 47 wild polio cases were reported.
 Also in the 20th century, smallpox claimed the lives of 300-500 million people, and hundreds of years before that it had nearly wiped out indigenous peoples in the Americas, Australia, and the Pacific Islands.
 By 1980, vaccines and immunization programs eradicated smallpox.

 Vaccines are among the most effective and inexpensive ways to fight infectious diseases and help people stay healthy.
-While there are a few people in affluent societies and troubled corners of the world who distrust vaccines, the history cannot be more clear: vaccines work.
+While there are a few people in affluent societies and troubled corners of the world who distrust vaccines, history cannot be more clear: vaccines work.

 Unfortunately, not everyone has access to them.
-Globally, one-in-five children has not been fully immunized against common, vaccine-preventable diseases.
+Globally, one-in-five children have not been fully immunized against common, vaccine-preventable diseases.
 Many of those children, known as “the fifth child(ren),” are in Africa, where equitable access to routine health services—including immunization—is particularly problematic due to poverty, lack of education, and weak health systems.

 Supporting essential routine immunization systems requires robust supply chains with functioning cold chain equipment to maintain vaccine potency all the way to the rural villages and shantytowns where so many unimmunized children live.
 But in too many places, supply chains are simply not strong enough to make that happen.
 According to the World Health Organization, “Much of the [world’s] burden of disease can be prevented or cured with known, affordable technologies.
-The problem is getting drugs, vaccines, information, and other forms of prevention, care, or treatment—on time, reliably, in sufficient quantity and at reasonable cost—to those who need them.”
+The problem is getting drugs, vaccines, information, and other forms of prevention, care, or treatment—on time, reliably, in sufficient quantity and at a reasonable cost—to those who need them.”

 Too often an afterthought, relegated to untrained and poorly managed staff, and woefully under-resourced, health supply chains in many low-income countries cannot cope with the increasing demands of global health programs.
 The international commitment to universal health coverage by 2030 cannot be achieved if the medicines, vaccines, diagnostics, and other supplies required are not universally available.